-The mission of the USC Aiken Police Department is to interact with and serve the campus community; protect life and property; to enforce the law; and to provide emergency medical first response to the campus community.
-In this effort, police officers work with the campus community in a cooperative community policing effort to prevent crime from occurring and to respond and provide assistance to victims once crime has occurred.
+The mission of the USCA Police Department is to interact with and serve the campus community; protect life and property; to enforce the law; and to provide emergency medical first response to the campus community.
+In this effort, police officer work with the campus community in a cooperative community policing effort to prevent crime form occurring and to response and provide assistance to victims once crime has occurred.

-UniversityPolice@usca.edu www.usca.edu/university-police 803-648-4011
+UniversityPolice@usca.edu www.usca.edu/departments/campus-safety